Insulation Layer

 “Active” Insulation

 In the last decade a number of garments have been released which make use of high loft synthetic insulation which have been designed for high energy activities.
 These garments are typically worn rather than fleece providing similar warmth and breathability at a lower weight, better mobility, and is more compressible.
-I have only modest experience with these.

 Other Insulation Options